Aggravated Assault by Vehicle In Philadelphia

 To be guilty of Aggravated Assault with a Vehicle, a person must recklessly or with gross negligence cause a serious bodily injury to another person while committing a Traffic Offense.

-In another example, a person could be merely texting while driving and hit another person, causing serious bodily injury to that person.
-In this case, the person texting is acting in a grossly negligent manner, because they are not paying attention to the road, and therefore can also be found guilty of Aggravated Assault by Vehicle.
+In another example, a person could be merely texting while driving and hitting another person, causing serious bodily injury to that person.
+In this case, the person texting is grossly negligent because they are not paying attention to the road.
+It, therefore, can also be found guilty of Aggravated Assault by Vehicle.

 Penalties for Aggravated Assault by Vehicle